 The term bilingual programming is used to describe a partial immersion program where English and a second language are both languages of instruction.
 In bilingual programming, students are taught both English language arts and the language arts of the target language.

 Second Language and Culture Courses Second language and culture courses in Edmonton Public Schools currently exist for the following languages: Arabic, Mandarin, Ukrainian, Spanish, Cree, German, Japanese, Latin, American Sign Language, and Punjabi.
 International language and culture and bilingual students must not be combined in the same classroom for instruction in the target language.

 Bilingual Programs The entry points for students beginning a bilingual program are Kindergarten or Grade 1.
 Exceptional circumstances may be considered at the discretion of the receiving principal.

 Second Language and Culture Courses The primary entry points for students beginning the study of second language and cultural courses will be Grade 4, Grade 7 or Grade 10.
 Some elementary schools may begin in Kindergarten or in Grade 1.
-Some senior high schools may offer courses for students beginning second language and cultural courses if the numbers warrant and in accordance with district regulations.
+Some senior high schools may offer courses for students beginning second language and cultural courses if the numbers warrant and in accordance with Division regulations.
 Grade 7 entry points for specific languages will be at school sites, and implemented in consultation with the Institute for Innovation in Second Language Education (IISLE).

 Bilingual Programs To successfully complete the learner outcomes of a bilingual program, students should have access to the following percentage of instructional time in the target language: